 After You by Jojo Moyes (released Sep 2015)

-Three years after Me Before You catapulted author Jojo Moyes to the top of the global bestseller lists (and the book-to-movie adaption to the top of the blockbuster list), she released this follow-up that picked up 18 months after Lou Clarke was forced to bid a tearful farewell to Will Traynor.
-Far from taking the great leaps forwards that her former love had urged her to, we find that Lou has done little more since Will’s death than buy a flat and get a job in an airport pub.
+Three years after Me Before You, Jojo Moyes released this follow-up that picked up 18 months after Lou Clarke was forced to bid a tearful farewell to Will Traynor.
+And we couldn't not include it in our bestselling books list, as it was just as excitedly received as its predecessor novel.
+Far from taking the great leaps forwards that her former love had urged her to, in After You, we find that Lou has done little more since Will’s death than buy a flat and get a job in an airport pub.
 When a fall topples her quite literally into the path of paramedic Sam, however, it marks the start of a new chapter—and adventure—for our much-loved protagonist.
-A warm-hearted, funny and hope-filled read.
+A warm-hearted, funny, and hope-filled read.

 Fifty Shades of Grey by E.L.James (released May 2011)